preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 .. image:: add-template-new.png

 The first step when creating a new template is always to select "Site collection", "Sub site" or "Office 365 Group".
 For different kinds of Omnia team sites, you should normally select "Site collection".
 If you would like to create a standard Office 365 group, click that option.
 In an Office 365 group you get all the standard tools, for example a group mail.
-An Office 365 group will be available in "My sites" the same way as the Omnia sites.
+An Office 365 group will be available in "My Sites" the same way as the Omnia sites.

 The General tab
 ----------------